 11. Cam Newton (2015)

 Cam Newton was superman in 2015.
 He did it all.
-Newton was a true dual threat that year having been responsible for 83 % of the Panther's total scoring.
-All in all, Cam put up 4,473 yards and 45 TD's.
-He lead the team to a 15-1 record and a Super Bowl birth.
+Newton was a real dual-threat that year as he was responsible for 83 % of the Panther's total scoring.
+All in all, Cam put up 4,473 yards and 45 TDs.
+He led the team to a 15-1 record and a Super Bowl birth.
 The team ultimately lost to Manning and the Broncos, but that didn't dampen the overall greatness of Cam Newton.

-While the statistics alone make this season one of the greatest of all-time, it is the eye test that truly emphasizes just how special Cam was.
-It was magical watching Cam generate multiple comebacks all the while willing his team to wins.
+While the statistics alone make this season one of the greatest of all-time, it is the eye test that indeed emphasizes just how special Cam was.
+It was magical watching Cam generate multiple comebacks, all the while willing his team to wins.

 10. Peyton Manning (2004)

 Peyton Manning is the epitome of what a star quarterback stands for.
-In his prime, there were not to many players that could compete with the high standard he set.
+There were not too many players in his prime that could compete with the high standard he set.
 2004 was a watershed moment as Manning broke Marino's passing TD record.
-However; the touchdown milestone was just the tip of the iceberg for Manning.
+However, the touchdown milestone was just the tip of the iceberg for Manning.

-Peyton set a then record for passer rating hitting 121.1%.
-Once again, its not just the numbers that made this season special for Manning.
-After winning his first MVP, he took the Colts to the playoffs where he ultimately stumbled against New England.
+Peyton set a then-record for passer rating, hitting 121.1%.
+Once again, it's not just the numbers that made this season special for Manning.
+After winning his first MVP, he took the Colts to the playoffs, ultimately stumbling against New England.

 9. Kurt Warner (1999)

-There may not be any greater story in NFL history than Kurt Warner.
-One week he was bagging groceries at a supermarket, and the next week he was the architect of the greatest show on turf.
+There may not be any more remarkable story in NFL history than Kurt Warner.
+One week he was bagging groceries at a supermarket, and the next week he was the architect of the "Greatest Show on Turf."
 Warner put up massive statistics while leading the Saint Louis Rams to a Super Bowl championship after beating the upstart Titans.